Expandable Factor Analysis: Introduction

-Penalized optimization methods provide an efficient alternative to obtain point estimates of $\Lambda$ and $\Sigma$.
-If $K$ is assumed to be known, then many such methods exist \citep{RubTha82,BaiLi12,HirYam13}.
-For example, sparse principal components analysis estimates a sparse loadings matrix assuming $\Sigma = \sigma^2 I_P$, with $I_P$ the $P \times P$ identity matrix \citep{Joletal03,ZouHasTib06,SheHua08,WitTibHas09}.
-The assumptions of spherical residual covariance and known $K$ are restrictive in practice.
-There are several approaches available to estimate $K$.
-In econometrics, it is popular to rely on test statistics based on the eigenvalues of the empirical covariance \citep{LamYao12,AhnHor13}.
-Alternatives rely on fitting the model for a variety of $K$ values, and choosing the best value based on a model selection criterion.
-In contrast to the rich literature studying such an approach in penalized regression, the behavior of such approaches is largely unknown in the factor analysis setting \citep{CheChe08,HirYam13}.
+Penalized likelihood methods provide computationally efficient approaches for point estimation of $\Lambda$ and $\Sigma$.
+If $k^*$ is known, then many such methods exist \citep{KneSar11, BaiLi12}.
+Sparse principal components analysis estimates a sparse $\Lambda$ assuming $\Sigma = \sigma^2 I_p$, where $I_p$ is the $p \times p$ identity matrix \citep{Joletal03,ZouHasTib06,SheHua08,WitTibHas09}.
+The assumptions of spherical residual covariance and known $k^*$ are restrictive in practice.
+There are several approaches to {estimating} $k^*$.
+In econometrics, it is popular to rely on test statistics based on the eigenvalues of the empirical covariance matrix \citep{Ona09,AhnHor13}.
+It is also common to fit the model for different choices of $k^*$, and choose the best value based on an information criterion \citep{BaiNg02}.
+Recent approaches instead use the trace norm or the sum of column norms of $\Lambda$ as a penalty in the objective function to estimate $k^*$ \citep{CanXu14}.
+Alternatively, \citet{RocGeo16} use a spike and slab prior to induce sparsity in $\Lambda$ with an Indian buffet process allowing uncertainty in $k^*$; a parameter-expanded {expectation-maximization} algorithm is then used for estimation.

-We are motivated to limit sensitivity to choice of tuning parameters, while also providing a characterization of uncertainty.
-With these goals, we propose an approximate Bayesian approach that relies on a novel multiscale generalized double Pareto prior.
-This prior is inspired by the generalized double Pareto prior for variable selection \citep{ArmDunLee11}, and by the multiplicative gamma process prior for loadings matrices \citep{BhaDun11}.
-The latter approach focuses on estimation of $\Omega$, and cannot be used to estimate $\Lambda$ due to the lack of identifiability constraints.
+We propose a Bayesian approach for estimation of a low-rank and sparse $\Lambda$, allowing $k^*$ to be unknown.
+Our approach relies on a novel multiscale generalized double Pareto prior, inspired by the generalized double Pareto prior for variable selection \citep{ArmDunLee11} and by the multiplicative gamma process prior for loadings matrices \citep{BhaDun11}.
+The latter approach focuses on estimation of $\Omega$, but does not explicitly estimate $\Lambda$ or $k^*$.
+The proposed prior leads to an efficient and scalable computational algorithm for obtaining a sparse estimate of $\Lambda$ with appealing practical and theoretical properties.
+We refer to our method as expandable factor analysis because it allows the number of factors to increase as more dimensions are added and as $p$ increases.